optantarus/can_filter_calculator/README.md

 - '-s'    bit size of the CAN IDs (11 or 29)
 - '-n'    number of filters to use
 - '-o'    file to write results to (optional)
+- '-a'    algorithm to use (optional): OPT tries all posibilities, SA uses simulated annealing to find a solution

 So for example:  can_filter_calc.py -f=can_ids.txt -s=11 -n=2